manuel-uberti/manuel-uberti.github.io/_posts/2019-04-10-digital-minimalism.md

 using them a long while ago.
 The problem is everything else.
-[Aggregating RSS feeds](https://manuel-uberti.github.io/emacs/2017/08/01/elfeed/) seemed like the right move at the beginning, but checking them everyday has turned out to be a time-consuming experience much like browsing news website to keep up to date.
+[Aggregating RSS feeds](https://manuel-uberti.github.io/emacs/2017/08/01/elfeed/) seemed like the right move at the beginning, but checking them everyday has turned out to be a time-consuming experience much like browsing news websites to keep up to date.
 Reddit lures me in constantly, even though the small percentage of valuable content just reminds me of Twitter.
 GitHub usually offers more click-worthy updates, but the repositories I deem interesting are far less than the